electric-it/minimart/README.md

         api_endpoint: "https://api.github.com/"
         web_endpoint: "https://api.github.com/"

 ### Example Jenkins Script
-This is an example of a script that can be used by Jenkins to sync the cookbooks to the S3 bucket.
-This script can be placed in the same directory as the `inventory.yml` file created by `minimart init`.
-This can be pulled down from a repository and then ran by Jenkins.

-    #!/bin/bash

-    # Exit 1 if any command fails
-    set -e

-    # Name of the repository bucket
-    BUCKET_NAME=your.s3.bucket.name

-    echo Changing to special RVM and gemset... rvm 2.1.2

-    echo Updating required gems...
-    bundle install

-    echo Mirroring cookbooks...
-    minimart mirror

-    echo Generating market...
-    minimart web --host=$BUCKET_NAME

-    echo Syncing web site up to s3://$BUCKET_NAME aws s3 sync web s3://$BUCKET_NAME

-### Example Jenkins Script
 This is an example of a script that can be used by Jenkins to sync the